 This course looks at various areas of employability skills.
 It helps students to develop the fundamental skills employers require to maintain a well-trained workforce.
 It addresses key employability issues and offers participants a pathway to a secure and rewarding future.
 The areas covered are communications, teamwork, personal development, health and safety, technology, and quality.

 Prerequisite: All seniors enrolled in D.O.
-(009D) must concurrently enroll in Diversified Occupations Curriculum.
+(009D) must concurrently enroll in Diversified Occupations Curriculum and must have completed the initial student packet in order to maintain eligibility to work.

 995 - Technical College High School (TCHS)